dda-derek-wendell/Documentation/_entries/0200_overview.md

 >**Objective:** Successful installation and configuration of Dodge Link for Salesforce

 **What you'll need:**
-Package Installation URL and Install Key from order email
+Package Installation URL and Install Key.
+Should have been emailed to you.
 Salesforce user with Admin permissions
 Salesforce Professional with Bulk API or higher edition

-**Estimated time to complete:** about 30 minutes
+**Estimated time to complete:** about 30-45 minutes

 **For help call Dodge Customer Care at 1-800-393-6343**
 <br><br>
-**The latest package version is 1.4.
-If your installed package version is 1.2 or 1.3  please upgrade to 1.4 so you have all the latest features**
+**The latest package version is 1.6.
+If your installed package version is earlier than 1.6  please upgrade to 1.6 so you have all the latest features**